kspe/js-async-loader/README.md

 Pure JavaScript solution to help you eliminate render-blocking scripts.

 No additional library.
 No additional HTTP request.
-Just two little functions.
+Just a little inline script.

 Ideal for Google PageSpeed test.
-Put it in HTML directly, just below the fold.

 ## Example